Project overview

 In the following years, while the ESCNH were developed, the endeavour itself garnered more and more attention: starting with a workshop in the EU Parliament, it was also referenced in an editorial in the Lancet in 2016 and was eventually selected as a Landmark by Germany – Land of Ideas in 2017.

-In order to pave the way for the implementation, two awareness campaigns, Socks for Life (runs since 2013) and 11 months – 11 topics (runs since 2016), accompany the ESCNH.
+In order to pave the way for the implementation, two awareness campaigns, Socks for Life (running since 2013) and 11 months – 11 topics (running since 2016), accompany the ESCNH.
 In parallel, parent representatives are trained in how they can support the future implementation of the ESCNH all over Europe.
 Another step in the implementation process is the EFCNI Academy, which is an international education programme for healthcare professionals under the umbrella of EFCNI.
 With input from the most experienced professionals in the field, the EFCNI Academy offers high-quality training and educational materials on topics such as thermoregulation in preterm infants, resuscitation or topics within the first 1000 days of life.
 Click on the graphic below to learn more about the timeline of the ESCNH project.

 ESCNH